 Following your own path will be difficult and lonely initially.
 There will be fear and uncertainty at every step, but embracing those uncertainties will eventually lead you to success.

-Osho said that courage is the love affair with the unknown.
+Osho said that courage is a love affair with the unknown.
 Remember that as a self-aware being, you must have the utmost compassion for yourself.
 Developing self-compassion will make this journey enjoyable.